rundsk/dsk/docs/01_The Design Definitions Tree/02_Documents/Readme.md

 # Documents

-Aspects are documented by adding [Markdown](https://guides.github.com/features/mastering-markdown/)  formatted documentation files to their directory.
+Aspects are documented by adding [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files to their folder.

 A document file may describe an aspect or give clues how to use a certain component.
 You can split documentation over several files when you like to.
 We usually use `readme.md`, `api.md`, `explain.md` or `comments.md`.